lowesusannah/capstone-react-1/ReadMe.md

 #### By _**Susannah Lowe**_

 ## Description
-_This application leads a user through a quiz._
+_This application leads a user through a quiz to determine if they are eligible for government benefits._

 ## Setup/Installation Requirements